MihaiBalint/velociraptor/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 <blockquote>
-Implements persistence and stuff for the cycle-o-maniacs HackTM project.
+Implements persistence and backend stuff for the cycle-o-maniacs HackTM project.
 Based on the CleverStack Node backend Seed.
 </blockquote>

 ## Some Highlights